Welcome to our Texas to California drive trip planner!

 Explore outdoor attractions such as Valley of Fire State Park or the beautiful Red Rock Canyon before driving towards the beaches of California.

-There are many other national parks near Vegas like Bruce Canyon and Zion which are perfect additions to this road trip if you have the time.
+There are many other national parks near Vegas like Bryce Canyon and Zion which are perfect additions to this road trip if you have the time.

 Also Read: Grand Canyon Road Trip from Las Vegas